Low Rider 1.0

-A Low Rider is composed of three parts - a living unit, a storage unit, and a porch.
-This makes for eleven panels all told, but there are only seven blueprints necessary.
-This is because the all four side panels are essentially identical, and the porch is simply a living unit floor panel.
+A Low Rider 1.0 is composed of three parts - a living unit, a storage unit, and a porch.
+Each of these three parts are composed of panels.
+Altogether there are 13 panels total, but there are only 8 blueprints necessary to build the three parts.
+This is because the side panels for the Storage Unit and the Sleeping Unit are essentially identical, and the Porch is the same as a Living Unit Floor panel.
 Here is the sketchup model for the Low Rider.

 The Living Unit